Government-run textile certification label The Green Button

 - In 2020, almost 90 million textiles bearing the Green Button label were sold.

 - That is a market share of between 1.5 and three per cent.
 A respectable achievement in the midst of the COVID-19 crisis.
-For comparison: the German organic label achieved roughly two per cent in its first years.
-Today, everyone knows it.
+In 2010, by contrast, the German organic label achieved roughly two per cent in its first years.
+Today, everyone knows this label.

 What does the Green Button have to do with the supply chain law?